Market trends and climate

 Defendants can apply to have a claim wholly or partially struck out or for summary judgment.

-Strike-out The courts have inherent jurisdiction to strike out a claim.
+The courts have inherent jurisdiction to strike out a claim.
 More commonly, a party may seek to have a claim struck out on the basis that:

 - the statement of case discloses no reasonable grounds for bringing the claim;